Art History Major

 ADMISSION TO THE MAJOR

-Students must meet either with the undergraduate advisor or Director of Undergraduate Studies for admission to the Major.
-The advisor and student will complete the departmental portion of the College of Arts and Humanities and Art History Academic Plan Checklist.
-The student must take the form to the College and meet with the ARHU advisor.
+Students must meet either with the director of undergraduate studies or undergraduate advisor for admission to the major.
+Together, the advisor and student will complete the departmental portion of the College of Arts and Humanities and Art History Academic Plan Checklist.
+The student must take the form to the college and meet with the ARHU advisor.
 The ARHU advisor will make the official change in the university records.

 Program Learning Outcomes

 Students are expected to fully engage with the curriculum and the opportunities presented for learning and research.
 Having completed the B.A. in Art History, students should have acquired the following abilities:

 - An ability to demonstrate knowledge of a large set of artistic monuments, objects, and performances in their cultural, historical, political, and/or social contexts.

 - An ability to communicate effectively about art in writing, using clear and concise prose to advance logical arguments supported by adequate and appropriately cited research materials.

 - An ability to employ the appropriate technologies for conducting research in the history of art, including print sources and/or electronic information.

 - An ability to recognize the methods and theories used to ask and address significant questions about works of art, and understand the values informing them.